hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 The same thing with subtable TODO:

-### Memory vs. speed tradeoff
-TODO: possible mention that we care mainly about speed, but do not want to kil the DB

-### Use correct datatypes
-+ avoid unnecessary conversions

 ### Indices, clustering keys, partitioning keys

 You definitely want to hit an index.
-Indices are the most common tool databases give you to speed up looking up or filtering records.
+Indices are the most common tool databases give you to speed up fetching or filtering records.
-When your query hits an index, database does not need to scan the whole table, and this needs to read much less data.
+When your query hits an index, database does not need to scan the whole table, and this needs to read much fewer data.
 Indices work primarily in OLTP databases.

 Be careful when you read about indices in OLAP.
 Snowflake, for example, lets you define a primary key.
 You might think